FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 E.g. [weapon_shotgun]({{< ref weapon_shotgun >}}) ejects 2 shells on the secondary attack.

+#### eject_delay

+Delay between fire and shell ejection, in seconds.
+By default there's no delay.

+{{% hint warning %}}
+Currently this doesn't work propely if the shell position is determined by the weapon view model attachment.
+{{% /hint %}}

 #### left_side

 Whether shells should be ejected to left side (by default they eject to the right side).